Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

         # To give a random variance of work-load
         sim_particles = perturb(sim_particles, seed, particle_variance)

-Next we will instantiate our executor and launch our registered application.
+Next we will instantiate our executor and  our registered application.

 .. code-block:: python
     :linenos: